 And when you’re done, you will be much more attractive to women than before.

 Here are the easiest ways to get started on this today:

 There’s a simple idea I want you to understand right off the bat.
 It’s called sexual dimorphism.
 And if you want to learn how to look more masculine, it’s pretty key.

 Sexual dimorphism is where the differences between genders are clear outside of just their sexual organs.
 What this means practically is that all your male characteristics are accentuated.
 You have facial hair.
 You have above-average muscle mass.
 And you generally dress in a masculine way.

 If you take nothing else away from this article, let it be that.
 It’s quite literally (and scientifically) the easiest way to look more masculine.

-This doesn’t mean that you have to have an enormous beard, huge muscles and dress like Indiana Jones.
-All it means is that you should move in the direction of your own natural masculine aesthetic.
+This doesn’t mean you have to have an enormous beard, huge muscles and dress like Indiana Jones.
+You can get a girlfriend without all that!
+All it means is you should move in the direction of your own natural masculine aesthetic.
 Whatever your starting point may be.